Green Left (Denmark): Ideology and issues

+The European Union

+Historically, the European Union has divided the party.
+The party was highly Eurosceptic during the 1990s, when SF was the main architect of the four Danish "opt-outs" of the European Union.
+When the EU began to implement policies oriented at regional development, environmental protection and social protection, the SF became more positive about the EU.
+In 2004 the party shifted towards a more pro-European stance.
+This EU-positive stance was emphasized in 2022, where a broad coalition of Danish parties made a historic Defence-agreement that included a referendum of the Danish EU-defense opt-out.
+Here, SF recommended to abolish the very same opt-out they had been an architect of in the 1990s.

 International comparison

 The SF is a Nordic Green Left party like the Swedish Left Party, the Norwegian Socialist Left Party, the Finnish Left Alliance, and the Icelandic Left-Green Movement.
 These were also influenced by feminism and green politics in the 1970s and 1980s.
 Similar parties in Western Europe were the French Unified Socialist Party and the Dutch Pacifist Socialist Party.

+The party is part of the European Green Party, along with other environmentalist and eco-socialist parties such as Alliance 90/The Greens and Europe Ecology – The Greens.

 Relationships to other parties

 The SF has good relationships with the Social Liberal Party and the Social Democrats who, in the past, have cooperated in minority governments supported from the outside by the SF, although now the party is in opposition to a centrist government.
+The party does not explicitly rule out co-operation with the Enhedslisten.